Be a Fingerprint Detective: Fingerprint Activities for Kids

 - A clear glass jar

-Take a different piece of paper, and scribble hard on it till a small area of the paper is covered with graphite.
+Step 2: Take a different piece of paper, and scribble hard on a small area till you cover the paper with graphite.

-Ask your kids to rub one of their fingers, here it’s a good idea to use the baby finger on the graphite area till it’s covered with graphite.
+Step 3: Rub one of their fingers on the paper.
+You can use the baby finger on the graphite area till it’s covered with graphite.

-Now, slowly help the kids place their baby finger, pinky, on the sticky side of the tape.
+Step 4: Now, slowly help the kids place their finger on the sticky side of the tape.
 After that, carefully lift their finger off the tape.
 This should result in a clear fingerprint being visible on the tape.

-Have your kids carefully place the tape, with their fingerprint, on the traced hands on the sheet of paper they used earlier.
-Be careful to put the tape face down so it doesn’t cause any problems.
+Step 5: Have your kids carefully place the tape, with their fingerprint, on the traced hands on the sheet of paper they used earlier.
+Be careful to put the tape face down, so it doesn’t cause any problems.

 Note – While fingerprints for kids is an enjoyable activity.
 Younger kids may require some help from you.

-If you lack a magnifying glass, that’s alright too, since fingerprint patterns can also be observed with the naked eye, albeit with a little less detail.
-Ask them to identify patterns in the fingerprints and if they can find any similarities between different fingerprints.
+If you do not have a magnifying glass, you can also observe fingerprint patterns with the naked eye, albeit with a little less detail.
+Ask your kidsto identify patterns in the fingerprints and if they can find any similarities between different fingerprints.

-Note- There are 3 types of general fingerprint patterns, the Loop, the Arch, and the Whorl.
+Note- There are three types of general fingerprint patterns, the Loop, the Arch, and the Whorl.
 Loop is the most common type of fingerprint, while whorl and arch type fingerprints are rarer.

 These steps will further aid in understanding how a kid can be a fingerprint detective.

-Have your kids grab the glass jar tightly to make some clear fingerprints on the glass jar.
-You can do this individually with each finger, or you can do it together with all fingers if the glass jar is big enough.
+- Have your kids grab the glass jar tightly to make some clear fingerprints on the glass jar.
+You can do this individually with each finger or do it together with all fingers if the glass jar is big enough.

-Help them blow away the excess chalk/cocoa powder and stick a piece of tape on the residue carefully.
+- Gently dust chalk/cocoa powder on the places with fingerprints.
+Blow away the excess powder and stick a piece of tape on the residue carefully.

-The whole activity, including fingerprints for kids, can be joyous and fulfilling.
+The fingerprint activities for kids can be joyous and fulfilling.
 A kid can be a fingerprint detective, quite easily enjoy fingerprint fun and learn why fingerprints play such an essential role from administration to crime scene investigation.
+This also led to the enhancement of the mind as well.
+Sparkle box even provides many other interesting science activity kits for the kids, which can be helpful for them to have a better understanding of the concepts of their interest and may find answers for many of their WHYs.

 If you liked these, you might also like…